getify/monio/MONADS.md

 Applicative is a bit more unusual (and less common, in my experience) than Semigroup.
 But occasionally it's helpful. **Monio** chooses to implement this behavior on most of its monads with the `ap(..)` method.

+Applicative is a pattern for holding a function in a monad, then "applying" the value from another monad as an input to the function, returning the result back to another monad.
+If the function requires multiple inputs, this "application" can be performed multiple times, providing one input at a time.

-I think the best way to explain Applicative is to just show concrete code:
+But I think the best way to explain Applicative is to just show concrete code:

 ```js
 const add = x => y => x + y;